Episode 007: Show Notes

 Side Project Turned Entrepreneur Vision

-Often times people believe that you have to start a business with this incredible vision, and every detail laid out and then it is bound to be a success.
+Oftentimes, people believe that you have to start a business with this incredible vision with every detail laid out, and only then is it bound to be a success.
 However, for Ankur and the team at Teachable, this was not the case.
 Teachable started out as a side project, which then eventually gained momentum.
 The company kept progressing and eventually the vision was formed.
 The truth about what keeps a company going early on, is traction.
 Vision and passion alone will not get you to the top.
 You need to look for early indicators of traction and double down on that, which is the reality of the founding story of Teachable.

 Business Mistakes That Can Lead You Astray

-One of the first major product mistakes that Ankur made was building too many products early on without considering if they will be supported over the long term.
+One of the first major product mistakes that Ankur made was building too many products early on without considering whether they would be supported over the long term.
 When adding new products, you HAVE to consider the back end and how your company can support the product to make it a valuable investment.
 Any time you build anything, especially for software companies, you have to be able to support it forever.
-When it comes to hiring, another mistake is not setting your “hiring bar” high enough.
+When it comes to hiring, another mistake is not setting your “hiring bar” high enough, or setting it too high.
 There is never going to be that one person or that one feature that is going to solve all your problems.
 Take a realistic look at each candidate, and make sure that they will be a good fit and an intelligent hire.

 "No matter how great the talents or efforts, some things just take time.
 You can't produce a baby in one month by getting nine women pregnant."